Skip to main content

 The DHLLDV Framework is calibrated, based on these equations.
 Other equations, especially for the terminal settling velocity, may give slightly different results.

-This page titled 8.2: Default Equations Used In This Book is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sape A. Miedema (TU Delft Open Textbooks) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.2: Default Equations Used In This Book is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sape A. Miedema (TU Delft Open Textbooks) via source content that was edited to the style and standards of the LibreTexts platform.